With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 To get an left -wing cord, lead the outermost left cord over the middle cords to the right and the outermost right cord under the middle strands to the left.
 You then repeat this rhythm continuously.
 The cord turns by itself.

-The subsequent video summarizes the basic nodes again in a clear way for you:
+The following video summarizes the elementary knots for you in a clear way:

 Macrame styles